LumKitty/VNyan-JSTV/README.md

 text1 - Username
 text2 - Item name (e.g. tip menu or wheel prize)
 num1 - Value as appropriate (e.g. tip amount, or number of followers)
+Some events will also send num2 and num3.
+These will be documented eventually.
+For now you will need to read JSMessage.cs to understand what is being sent and where!
+Status of event support is in Events.xlsx.
+Green = This should work.
+Yellow = This might work.
+Red = Not implemented

 ### Triggers you can send:
 `_lum_jstv_sendchat` - Send a chat message
 text1 - Message to send.
 This will be sent under the username you set in step 3

+`_lum_jstv_sendwhisper` - Send a chat message
+text1 - Message to send.
+This will be sent under the username you set in step 3
+text2 - Username to send to

+`_lum_jstv_connect` - Connect to joystick.tv

+`_lum_jstv_disconnect` - Disconnect from joystick.tv

 ### Shameless self promo
 https://twitch.tv/LumKitty